-- 2. To enable SNMP, click Enable in the SNMP Agent field. - 3.
-Modify the other fields as needed, using the information in the following table. - 4.
+- 2. Modify the fields as needed. - 3.
 Click Save/Apply to commit your changes.

 Field Name Description Read Community The options are public and private.
-The default is public.
+The default is public .
 Set Community The options are public and private.
 The default is private .
 System Name The name of the system.
 System Location (Optional) The location of the system.
-System Contact (Optional) The contact for the system.
-Trap Manager IP (Optional) The IP address where the trap manager is installed.
+System Contact The contact for the system.
+Trap Manager IP The IP address where the trap manager is installed.